 The world has a way of offering you things when you least expect it nor can you handle it, but when I saw Moo I knew he belonged with me.

 Moo is a 16.1 hand brown gelding and he weighed 419kgs when I took him on!
 I was given him after he finished his racing career where he earned over $90,000.
 Not bad for a horse with a splade hoof at the front!

-Because of my PTSD, I didn’t have a lot of time to train him, so he sat in the paddock for 18 months wasting away.
+I didn’t have a lot of time to train him at first, so he sat in the paddock for 18 months wasting away.

 But the day I was ready to commit; he was there waiting!